roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  "Good."
 Vicky snickered.
 "Okay, Tawni, now that you have his attention -- and trust me, you do -- you wanna learn how to really turn him on?"

  The blonde, still in my arms, looked across the room at my wife.
 "Yeah, sure," she said.
 Her voice was more relaxed and confident, I could hear her more aroused than before.
 The kiss did wonders to get her in the mood.
-Report_Story #2